-Only official sponsors, licensees and government partners of the Olympic Movement in Canada are allowed to suggest an affiliation or connection with the Olympic Movement or any Olympic Games.
+Only official sponsors, licensees and partners of the Olympic Movement in Canada are allowed to suggest an affiliation or connection with the Olympic Movement or any Olympic Games.
 Unfortunately, those exclusive rights can be infringed by “ambush marketing” – marketing that capitalizes on the goodwill of the Olympic Movement by creating a false, unauthorized association.

 Non-Olympic Rights Holder

-The “Olympic Brand” is comprised of all of the names, phrases, marks, logos and designs relating to the Olympic Movement, the Olympic Games and Canadian Olympic Committee including Olympic Games photography, logos, mascots, medals, wordmarks and official uniforms.
+The “Olympic Brand” is comprised of all of the names, phrases, marks, logos and designs relating to the Olympic Movement, the Olympic Games and Canadian Olympic Team including Olympic Games photography, logos, mascots, medals, wordmarks and official uniforms.
 The Olympic Brand includes official marks or trademarks owned or licensed by the COC and IOC.
 Use of the Olympic Brand in Canada is carefully controlled and must be authorized by the Canadian Olympic Committee.
 See Olympic Marks for more information,